Crotonyl-CoA

-Crotonyl-coenzyme A is an intermediate in the fermentation of butyric acid, and in the metabolism of lysine and tryptophan.
+Crotonyl-coenzyme A (crotonyl-CoA) is an intermediate in the fermentation of butyric acid, and in the metabolism of lysine and tryptophan.
 It is important in the metabolism of fatty acids and amino acids.
+Crotonyl-CoA is also involved in β-oxidation, where it is formed from butyryl-CoA through the action of acyl-CoA dehydrogenases, linking fatty acid breakdown to cellular energy production.

 Crotonyl-CoA and reductases

 Before a 2007 report by Alber and coworkers, crotonyl-CoA carboxylases and reductases (CCRs) were known for reducing crotonyl-CoA to butyryl-CoA.
 A report by Alber and coworkers concluded that a specific CCR homolog was able to reduce crotonyl-CoA to (2S)-ethyl malonyl-CoA which was a favorable reaction.
 The specific CCR homolog came from the bacterium Rhodobacter sphaeroides.
+Crotonyl-CoA reductases belong to a broader class of enzymes that catalyze reduction reactions involving coenzyme A thioesters, often contributing to the biosynthesis of complex metabolites in microorganisms.
+These enzymes are particularly important in metabolic pathways that generate precursors for polyketide synthesis and other secondary metabolites.

-Role of Crotonyl-CoA in Transcription
+Role of crotonyl-CoA in transcription

 Post-translational modification of histones either by acetylation or crotonylation is important for the active transcription of genes.
 Histone crotonylation is regulated by the concentration of crotonyl-CoA which can change based on environmental cell conditions or genetic factors.